Anti-rape device

 An anti-rape device is one of a variety of devices invented for the purpose of preventing or deterring rape.
 The first such devices were the chastity belts of the 15th century.
 Although a number of devices have been proposed, none of them are in commercial production as of 2017.

 Statistics

 Some of the most well-known anti-rape devices were proposed in South Africa, a country with a high incidence of rape and a low rate of successful convictions.
 South African activists argue that the legal system has not been effective in preventing or reducing rape and other violent acts against women.

 According to a 2001 World Health Organization study, 20% of women worldwide had been victims of rape or attempted rape at least once in their lives.
 According to figures from a 2011 report from the Centers for Disease Control and Prevention, one in five women in America are victims of sexual assault.
-More than 40% of these victims are children, reporting they were first raped before they were 18 years old.
+More than 40% of these reported that they were first raped before they were 18 years old.